Keck-DataReductionPipelines/MosfireDRP/_manual/01changes.md

 ---
 layout: page
-title: Changes in Version 2015A
+title: Changes in Version 2016
 permalink: /manual/changes
 ---

+# 2016

+## New features
+* DRP is no longer dependent on IRAF/PyRAF
+    * The DRP should now work with any python install which has the [required python packages](/manual/installing#Requirements)
+* Updated instruction manual
+* The DRP now does optimal spectral extraction (Horne 1986) and outputs a 1D spectrum

+## Improvements and bug fixes

+*

+# 2015A

 ## New features